 Here is one of the dishes I cooked at our Cooking Demonstrations at the 2016 Tasmanian Garlic & Tomato Festival.
 It received an enthusiastic round of applause!
-This is a deliciously different Thai stir-fry dish using seasonally available cherry tomatoes, garlic, eggplant and fragrant Thai basil from Thirlstane Gardens.
-I just love cooking this dish when we entertain Thai-style.
+This is a deliciously different Thai stir-fry dish using seasonally available cherry tomatoes, garlic, eggplant and fragrant Thai Basil, which I grow together with Italian Genovese Basil.
+They get along together just fine.
+I love cooking this dish when we entertain Thai-style.
 It is quick and easy and can accompany a Thai barbeque which I teach in one of my Thai Cooking Classes.
 Enjoy this exotic, seasonal and healthy flavour combination as a main vegetarian dish or side dish.
 A cold Thai beer such as Singha which is available locally or a chilled Sauvignon Blanc, medium-sweet Riesling, Gewurztraminer or Rosé is a great accompaniment to this dish.
 Sylvia xx

 200-250g eggplant cut into 1cm thick slices then each slice into quarters